SuperOfficeDocs/superoffice-docs/docs/api/authentication/overview.md

 ## NetServer configuration

-All NetServer integrations **that use SuperOffice assemblies** require settings in an [application's configuration file][10], *app.config* or *web.config*.
+All integrations that use one of the following nuget packages require an [application configuration file][10], *app.config* or *web.config*.

+* SuperOffice.NetServer.Core
+* SuperOffice.NetServer.Services

-This is not the case for custom web service proxies or REST.
-This applies only when an application makes a file reference to *SOCore.dll*, *SoDatabase.dll*, and other required SuperOffice DLLs.
+This is not the case for integrations that use the [SuperOffice.WebApi][8] nuget package, or generate their own web service proxies from [SOAP WSDL][13] or [REST Swagger][14] files.

-> [!NOTE]
+> [!WARN]
-> The [Data element][1] contains the session, database, and explicit sections.
-Often, the cause of connectivity problems lays here.
+> The database connection settings are defined in the [Data element][1] of the application configuration.
+This is often the cause of connectivity issue, so if necessary consult the [NetServer configuration docs][15] to better understand those settings.

 You might also be interested in: